matplotlib/matplotlib-extension-cookiecutter/README.md

 After you fill out the information the Github action will create a new tag for you, build the wheel, and upload it to PyPI.

-## Miscellaneous Advice

-Do not use Matplotlib private methods.
-If you really need the functionality then consider opening a feature request to have Matplotlib provide a public API for what you want.

-There is some discussion of how to use Matplotlib docstrings on discourse: https://discourse.matplotlib.org/t/docs-for-a-method-wrapping-a-matplotlib-method/21055

-https://colcarroll.github.io/yourplotlib/ is a great read for how to make an extension to Matplotlib.

-## LICENSE Advice

-You may end up using portions of Matplotlib's code or copying docstrings when making a Matplotlib extension.

-As a practical rule: If you end up copying a non-trivial amount of code or docs the safest course of action is to add the Matplotlib license to your project as a derived work.
-For example see how Matplotlib does it https://github.com/matplotlib/matplotlib/tree/master/LICENSE.

-> But what is non-trivial????

-practical copyright rules

-    If it were homework and you didn't acknowledge would it be cheating?
-    If yes then .... (e..g add a comment and include a license file in ___ folder)

 ## Credit